 Build your professional network and add value for your organization

-- Over a hundred supply chain management professionals from across Alberta will attend the Conference, AGM and Golf event, as well as leading vendors and expert speakers.
+- Over a hundred supply chain management professionals from across Alberta will attend the Gala Dinner, Conference and AGM, as well as leading vendors and expert speakers.
 Don’t miss the opportunity to tap into this network and add valuable contacts.

 - Make a database of the experts you meet at the conference and share this network of experts with your team.